Apress/pro-asp.net-core-6/typos.md

 ---

 On page 511, both statements in the `UpdateProduct` method have changed and should be marked in bold.

 (Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 517, the output from `Listing 19-22` should show a value of `Green Kayak` for the `name` field and not `GreenKayak`.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 518, the description for `Listing 19-23` should be:

+> Redirecting to an Action ***in*** the ProductsController.cs File in the Controllers Folder

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 518, the output from `Listing 19-23` should show a value of `Green Kayak` for the `name` field and not `GreenKayak`.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 519, the text before `Listing 19-25` should read:

+> Listing 19-25 updates the SaveProduct action to perform validation before storing the object that is created
+> by the model binding process, ensuring that only objects that contain values for all four properties decorated
+> with the validation attributes are accepted.

+(Thanks to Abdul W Yousufzai for reporting this problem)